 - whole grains

 It is important to note the DASH diet also includes limiting salt and added sugars.

 Reducing sodium can also lower blood pressure

-Reducing sodium in your diet, even by a small amount, can reduce your blood pressure by 5 to 6 mm Hg.
+Reducing sodium in your diet, even by a small amount, can reduce your blood pressure.

 The fat in the Mediterranean diet is primarily monounsaturated fat from nuts, seeds, and olive oil.
 The study also suggested getting enough of the following may lower blood pressure: